Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 ## Getting started

 I'll begin by assuming you have a development environment set up for Ruby.
+MacOSX comes with a system Ruby which, on Yosemite, is 2.0, but prior to Yosemite was 1.8.7.
+I recommend installing and using [RVM](https://rvm.io/) to manage different versions of Ruby, but this code should work just fine on 2.0 either way.
 At the time of this writing my dev environment is as follows:

 * MacOSX 10.12